01-edu/public/subjects/devops/hard-perm/README.md

 ### Instructions

-Create a file `hard-perm.sh`, which will change the default permissions for the files and folders inside the folder `hard-perms`, to the ones bellow:
+Create a file `hard-perm.sh`, which will change the default permissions for the files and folders inside the folder `hard-perm`, to the ones bellow:

 Right now the folder looks like this: